wxie2017/wxie2017.github.io/pages/speech/close_relationship.md

 ---

-Two score and fifteen years ago, after ten months of a close relationship, I parted ways with my dear mom and entered this crazy world.

 Dear contest chair, fellow Toastmasters, and honored guests,

-Take a deep breath if you think that this world is crazy.
+Have you ever had a close relationship?

+Do you still have it?

+Two score and fifteen years ago, after ten months of a close relationship, I broke with my dear mom and entered this crazy world.

 The world is so crazy that I had to go to school and do homework.
-I wasn't afraid of the teachers; they were kind and let me go home anyway.
+I wasn't afraid of the teachers; they were all kind and let me go home anyway.
 But there was one person I was very afraid of.
 You know who she was—my dear mom.

-I still remember one day I was playing cards with classmates after school and got home late.
+One sunny afternoon I had my happy hours after school playing cards with classmates and got home late.
 My mom was right there waiting for me.

 "Why are you so late?"
 I could hear the anger in her voice.